 Scholar Selection Criteria

-We are looking for early stage social entrepreneurs, innovators, and changemakers with a bias towards action.
-We do not select based on GPA, SAT scores, nationality, or ability to pay.
+We are looking for committed social change agents and leaders with a bias towards action.
 We look at the whole person, and evaluate each application using three main criteria:

 - Gritty Idealism: Watson Institute students are idealistic in the sense that they believe they can make the world a better place, but gritty in the sense that they aren’t afraid to start and bootstrap a solution in a resource limited environment.